Life Insurance Myths... Busted

 Lastly, life insurance for a single person is often needed for the payment of final expenses, debts and funeral costs.
 Proceeds can also be donated to a favorite charity or alma mater.

 While it is true that some life insurance policies require a medical exam, other policies do not.
-They're called "instant-issue policies" and are available without a medical exam, as long as you qualify with some basic questions about your health.
+They're called "simplified-issue policies" and are available without a medical exam, as long as you qualify with some basic questions about your health.
+The agents at Spectrum Direct are specially trained in non-medical life insurance.
+They can provide you with a free, no-obligation quote, and if you qualify, your policy could be in-force in as little as 24 hours.